Zzsf11/WIDE/README.md

-# WIDE
-WIDE: A Synthetic Dataset For Railway Surveillance Anomaly Detection
+# WIDE: A Synthetic Dataset For Railway Surveillance Anomaly Detection